-Study on Factors Related with HIV Among Women in West Kalimantan, Indonesia
+Study on Factors Related to HIV Among Women in West Kalimantan, Indonesia

 The study was conducted among 90 women who tested positive for HIV/AIDS (cases) and 90 who tested negative for HIV/AIDS (controls).
 Data were collected using questionnaires from June 2019 to August 2019 at three community health centres in West Kalimantan.
-Data were analysed using IBM Statistical Package Social Science (SPSS) 19.
+Data were analyzed using IBM Statistical Package Social Science (SPSS) 19.
 Descriptive analyses and Multivariate logistic regression analysis were used to examine the factors associated with HIV/AIDS.
-Results: This study has found a significant association between some crucial aspects such as marital status, occupation, knowledge about HIV/AIDS, HIV treatment, and VCT (Voluntary Counseling and Testing) service program with cases of HIV/AIDS.
+Results: This study has found a significant association between crucial aspects such as marital status, occupation, knowledge about HIV/AIDS, HIV treatment, and VCT (Voluntary Counseling and Testing) service program with cases of HIV/AIDS.
 A significant association between marital statuses with HIV/AIDS suggests that divorced/widowed have a higher risk of having HIV/AIDS, followed by the married group.
-Women with good educational backgrounds are likely to know about the measures to prevent HIV infection and take preventive measures to protect themselves.
+Women with good educational backgrounds will likely know how to prevent HIV infection and take preventive measures to protect themselves.

 Some factors are significantly related to HIV/AIDS.
 Thus, educating women about sex could potentially decrease the number of HIV/AIDS cases.